pChitral/Accounting-and-Auditing-Enforcement-Releases-Web-Scraper/readme.md

-# Table Scraper
+# AAER Scraper

-Table Scraper is a Python application that allows you to scrape table data from a webpage and store it in a Pandas DataFrame.
+AAER Scraper is a Python application that allows you to scrape table data from a webpage and store it in a Pandas DataFrame.
 It utilizes the requests library for making HTTP requests, BeautifulSoup for HTML parsing, and Pandas for data manipulation.

 ## Installation